CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 *Enabling and Executing the Script.*
 ![flag 5 - script execute](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/a23f6f4e-3a0c-4fc2-9b57-245512bab0a9)

 When trying to execute the script, an error occurs, indicating a syntax issue on line 4.
 This error prevents the interpreter from parsing the script correctly.
-To address this issue, I utilized the [VIM text editor](https://www.geeksforgeeks.org/getting-started-with-vim-editor-in-linux/) to review the script's contents and rectify the error on line 4, along with any other errors present within the script.
+To address this issue, we utilized the [VIM text editor](https://www.geeksforgeeks.org/getting-started-with-vim-editor-in-linux/) to review the script's contents and rectify the error on line 4, along with any other errors present within the script.

 *Contents of the Flag5 Script.*
 ![01 initial script](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/ac1b175e-99ca-4da8-be9a-2e3fe43d45ab)